 The killer, Jimmy Lam, who took his own life once police arrived, may have had a previous conflict with at least the first of his victims, according to others at the facility.
 San Francisco’s KTVU says surviving employees at the bay area UPS facility believe that Lam felt he was being bullied by those who he singled out.
 As we’ve written in this space previously, episodes like this one are examples of ‘targeted violence’: A scenario where the perpetrator has a victim or victims in mind when he plans his actions.
 In this case, security camera recordings showed Lam passing many other employees without any kind of incident before he drew his weapon.

 Lam, in his years with the company, had a series of personal and professional problems, according to his co-workers.
 One result of these was a formal complaint by him that he was being worked too hard.
-Away from work, Lam had been in some legal trouble and was
+Away from work, Lam had been in some legal trouble and was involved a prolonged conflict over his visitation rights for a child.

 As we’ve described in this blog in preceding posts, Findlay All Hazards teaches its WPV Prevention clients to develop a Threat Assessment Team that can accomplish two things.
 First, to interpret any observation of potentially aggressive behavior using metrics developed by the Secret Service.
 Potential perpetrators of violence are found to be on a scale known as the Targeted Violence Continuum, and their place on this spectrum determines how close they are to taking violent action.
 So, correct interpretation of observed behavior is essential to gauging how close an unsettled person may be to acting out, and if a further action is warranted.
 That action is the second goal of Threat Assessment Teams – To intervene as necessary with the help of outside agencies and authorities as warranted.
 Skilled intervention is the key to preventing WPV incidents.